 - Inquire about the dressings.
 Are they sterile?
 Packed?
 Unopened?

 - Don’t overlook the dyes or ink, either.
-Those should also be sterile, packed, and unopened before used on you.
+Those should also be sterile, packed, and unopened before being used on you.

 - Before you even sit in the chair, double-check that the artist will be available for the first 24 hours.
 If you have issues, you need to be able to touch base!